shvets/shvets.github.io/source/blog/2013-08-16-how_to_protect_db_credentials_in_rails_app.md

  => {"adapter"=>"postgresql", "username"=>"your_username", "password"=>"your_password"}
 ```

-Or you can get it with API call:
+Or you can get connection information with API call:

 ```ruby
 require 'shadow_db_credentials'